 In fact, defense attorney Robert Udell dug deeply in the family history, working hard to get past the family's reluctance to reveal unpleasant details.
-According to Udell, the family had two generations of alcoholism, including Brazill's paternal grandfather and an uncle, both of whom died of cirrhosis of the liver.22 In addition, Brazill reported "seeing his mother drunk and throwing up."23
+According to Udell, the family history revealed two generations of alcoholism, including Brazill's paternal grandfather and an uncle, both of whom died of cirrhosis of the liver.22 In addition, Brazill reported "seeing his mother drunk and throwing up."23 uncovered more details about the violence in the home.

-In fact, the home life was so unstable that "for several years between the ages of four and nine, Nathaniel lived intermittently with his grandmother."24 Udell also uncovered more details about the violence in the home.
 At one point when Ms. Powell broke up with a boyfriend, Brazill begged her not to hurt him; when she broke up with Mr. Whitefield, Brazill begged him not to hurt his mother.25 Thus, it appears Brazill witnessed his mother as both perpetrator and victim of violence.